PatGCaspuenas/QuantumFidelityOptimization/readme.md

 `contour_data_generation.jl` computes deterministic (N=∞) 2D score heatmaps over the 2×MS(π/2) sequence (the contour figure). `gp_data_generation.jl` picks, for each N ∈ {100, 1000, 10000, 100000, ∞}, the BO trace whose final Q_det is closest to the median across all 100 seeds (requires `scripts/run_main.sh` to have been run first), then replays its training set at iterations 10/30/50 and fits a GP snapshot at each (the GP-slices figure).

-### Generating the figures
+### A. Generating the figures

-All figures live in one notebook, `scripts/plots.ipynb` — one cell per figure, each displayed inline and saved as a PDF into `figures/`.
+All figures live in one notebook, `scripts/plots.ipynb` - one cell per figure, each displayed inline and saved as a PDF into `figures/`.
 See [Python environment](installation.md#python-environment-for-figure-generation) for one-time setup, then:

 ```bash
 source .venv/bin/activate